Lines on $p$-adic and real cubic surfaces: Heuristics for the - adic Numbers

+The following theorem suggests that the number of lines on a smooth cubic surface $\SF$ is tightly linked to the tropicalization of $F$:

+\begin{theorem}[Theorem 3.5 in \cite{OctanomialModel}] Fix a prime $p \geq 5$ and a cubic surface $\SF$ over $\Q_p$, as in Definition~\ref{def: octanomial surface}.
+If $\SF$ is ``tropically smooth'', then the $27$ lines on $\SF$ have distinct tropicalizations in the tropical projective space $\mathbb{T}\P^3$.
+In that case, all $27$ lines on $\SF$ are defined over $\Qp$. \end{theorem}

-The number of lines on a smooth cubic surface $\mathcal{S}(f)$ can be linked to the tropicalization of $f$ (see \cite{OctanomialModel}).
-When it comes to the combinatorial type of the cubic equation $f$ (i.e. the regular subdivision it induces on the polytope $3 \Delta_3$), sampling from the Haar measure is not the best way of sampling polynomials with a wide spectrum of tropicalizations.
-In order to remedy this shortcoming, we sample from $\mathbb{Q}_p[ x_0 , x_1, x_2, x_3]_{( 3 )} $ by prescribing the valuation of each coefficient of $f$.
-More precisely, let $N$ be a positive integer and let $(\nu_{\alpha})$ be independent uniform random variables in $\{0, \dots, N\}$.
+When it comes to the combinatorial type of the cubic equation $f$ (i.e., the regular subdivision it induces on the polytope $3 \Delta_3$), sampling from the Haar measure is not the best way of sampling polynomials with a diverse combinatorial types (or \emph{tropicalizations}).
+Under the Haar measure on $\Z_p$, it is quite rare to see elements with a large valuation.
+In order to remedy this shortcoming, we may sample from $\mathbb{Q}_p[ x_0 , x_1, x_2, x_3]_{( 3 )} $ by prescribing the valuation of each coefficient of $f$.
+More precisely,

+\begin{definition}[The tropical measure] Let $N$ be a positive integer and let $(\nu_{\alpha})_{|\alpha| = 3}$ be independent uniform random variables in $\{0, \dots, N\}$.
 We then obtain the random cubic equation

 When $N$ is large enough, the cubic surface $\mathcal{S}(f)$ defined by $f$ is almost surely smooth.
-This defines a measure on the space of smooth cubic surfaces which we call the \emph{tropical measure}.
+This defines a measure on the space of smooth cubic surfaces which we call the \emph{tropical measure}. \end{definition}

-It is natural to adapt this measure by instead choosing any coefficient of $f$ to be uniformly distributed among the set of elements in $\Zp$ with valuation $\nu_\alpha$.
-This is done by picking uniformly distributed units $u_\alpha \in \Z_p^\times$ and defining